Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Transmit Design

-which is the DL ergodic rate of UT $k$ using linear precoders $\{ \bdw_k \}_{k=1}^K$.
-Although we focus on the DL transmit design in this paper, the optimal DL linear receivers at the UT sides are also obtained as the by-product.
-In the following subsection, we will account for the optimal DL linear receivers of each UT that can maximize their corresponding DL ergodic rates.
+Although we focus on the DL transmit design in this paper, the optimal linear receivers at the UT sides are also obtained as the by-product.
+In the following subsection, we derive the optimal linear receivers that maximize their corresponding DL ergodic rates.